Certification - Chargeable

 In 2001 the Government recognised that GPs were spending too much time doing unnecessary paperwork.
 After much consideration it produced a consultation document called Making A Difference: Reducing General Practitioner Paperwork

 However, GPs still receive many requests for reports from government organisations or other third parties.
-Remember you do not have a contractual obligation to fill in these reports and they all attract a fee.
+Remember you do not have a contractual obligation to fill in these reports and they attract a fee.
 The fee needs to take into account your professional time and expertise along with an administration charge.
 Bear in mind there are a considerable number of administrative, financial and legal duties which go along with the professional processing of any request for a report.
-There may also be archiving costs arising from generating one.
+These are often referred to as collaborative fees/arrangements and we have a dedicated webpage here.

 The BMA fee finder guidance can be found here: https://www.bma.org.uk/advice/employment/fees/fee-finder